spack/spack/lib/spack/docs/packaging_guide.rst

 =================  =================

-In general, you won't have to remember this naming convention because :ref:`spack-create` and :ref:`spack-edit` handle the details for you.
+In general, you won't have to remember this naming convention because :ref:`cmd-spack-create` and :ref:`cmd-spack-edit` handle the details for you.

 -----------------
 Trusted Downloads